 Youth Parliament

-Every three years, about 140 young New Zealanders experience Parliament as Youth MPs and Youth Press Gallery members.
-In Youth Parliament 2022, a Youth Clerk was appointed for the first time.
+Every three years, around 140 young New Zealanders experience Parliament as Youth MPs and Youth Press Gallery members.
+Check back in and follow us on Facebook and Instagram for updates on Youth Parliament 2025!

 Beehive with Be Heard thumbnail